dradientgescent/Kinetic-Parameter-Estimation/README.md

   <img src="./images/Table.png" alt="drawing" width="1000"/>
   <figcaption>Error for different algorithms
 </figure>

-As can be seen from the image and table, this results in much better parameter estimates.
+As can be seen from the images and table, GA for global search followed by NM for local search gives most accurate parameter estimates.